KiZins/VSCode-Debugger-Setup/README.md

   <img src="img/launch_json.png" alt="Run and Debug Tab with Highlight on Create Button", width="450"/>
 </p>

+A pop-up menu will appear under the Command Palatte that lists installed debuggers.

+Select `Python Debugger` to configure the debugger's type to `debugpy`

+Select `Module`

+Replace `enter-your-your-module-name` with the name of the module you will be running.
+For this class you will mostly be working with the modules `grader` or `homework.train`

 Return to the Explorer tab (`Ctrl+Shift+E`) and verify the `.vscode` folder was added to the top-level directory.